devices.xylo.syns61201.AFESim

 DIGITAL_COUNTER: P_int

 Digital counter factor to reduce output spikes by.
-Default 1 (no reduction)
+Default 4 (by a factor 4)

 int